-There are two main advantages to a landing page.
-The first is that it will allow you to monitor interest beforehand.
-If there’s a lot of interest, this will tell you that your business is heading in the right direction and confirm that you should be exhibiting at the show.
-However, the data is still valuable even if the page doesn’t initially get a lot of attention.
-Either way, you’ll have starting numbers to use and compare with your figures after the trade show so you can quantify how much the show helped your business.
+If you have many inquiries prior to the show, there’s confirmation you will receive new customers simply collected from website data.
+However, the data is still valuable even if the page doesn’t initially get a lot of attention because knowing where to improve perfects your marketing strategies.
+Either way, you’ll have starting numbers to use and compare with your figures after the trade show so you can quantify how much the show impacted your business.

-Advertising with social media is one of the most cost-effective methods available at this time.
-You can create a theme online, via a hashtag, to use consistently across all social media platforms.
+Advertising with social media is the most cost-effective solution to promoting your business.
+You can create a theme by using a hashtag consistently across all social media platforms.
 This will give the trade show an easily recognizable promotion that you can start posting months before the show.

 Direct traffic is figured by the volume of people who directly type your business URL into the web browser to reach your website.
 Organic traffic is those who search your business name in a search engine and then click on the link to your website.
 Both types of traffic should improve with a trade show as more potential customers come across your brand and calls-to-action.

 The statistics from before and after you promote the trade show will reveal if your methods of advertising helped to increase brand awareness.
 The numbers from traffic and organic search before and after the actual trade show will determine if the convention benefited your business.